 >>> Sensing Protocol

-Stabilize activation through external signals
+Stabilize Head-center activation through external signals

 The Sensing Protocol is the first and simplest protocol in the CEF Method.